Livingstone College students walk together to vote on Election Day - Salisbury Post

 Mary Thomas said she always votes and isn’t discouraged if her candidate doesn’t get elected because “my candidate may not have always won but I gave it my shot.”

-She makes certain she votes especially during a presidential election.
+She makes certain she votes, especially during a presidential election.

 “I put my voice out there.
 It might not be accepted but my voice is there,” Thomas said.